Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/overview.md

 With the Cognigy Knowledge AI solution, you no longer need to rely solely on [Intents](../nlu/nlu-overview/ml-intents.md) and [Default Replies](../nlu/nlu-overview/overview.md#default-replies) to identify user questions and provide relevant content based on predefined responses.
 Crafting these question-and-answer pairs can be time-consuming and labor-intensive, requiring ongoing maintenance efforts.

-Instead, Cognigy Knowledge AI lets you to upload existing knowledge as documents, such as PDF, text, and DOCX files, as well as files in the [Cognigy CTXT](../knowledge-ai/ctxt.md) format.
+Instead, Cognigy Knowledge AI lets you upload existing knowledge as documents, such as PDF, text, and DOCX files, as well as files in the [Cognigy CTXT](../knowledge-ai/ctxt.md) format.
 This technology extracts meaningful information from these documents and makes it accessible to Flow designers via the Knowledge AI Nodes.
 This approach empowers you to build knowledge-based virtual agents quickly and effortlessly, bypassing the limitations of traditional intent-based systems and simplifying the process of creating sophisticated conversational experiences.

 ## Prerequisites